JOHN KEEL NOT AN AUTHORITY ON ANYTHING

 Comment by Anthony — September 24, 2023 @ 2:24 pm

-2. This treatment was written three years before George A. Romero redefined what a zombie is in the public’s mind with the movie Night of the Living Dead.
+2. This treatment was written three years before George A. Romero redefined what a zombie is in the public’s mind with the movie us pharmacy no prescription neurontin Night of the Living Dead.
 Before Romero, zombies were slaves under the control of a voodoo priest, or oungan.
 After Romero, zombies were out of control predators, more of a mockery of the resurrection after Armaggedon.
 In fact, Romero’s movie never refers to the living dead as zombies.
 He called them ghouls.
 They were meant to be an infestation inspired in the vampires in the novel I Am Legend by Richard Matheson.

 Interestingly, UFO experiencers sometimes report seeing zombie-like apparitions.
 Whitley Strieber, author of Communion, reports the following sighting in his book Solving the Communion Enigma.
 It happened in the 1970s before he Knew he was involved in the UFO mystery.
 He had been living with his wife on the top